leomccormack/SPARTA/README.md

 ## The Plug-ins

 This repository contains the following VST plug-ins:
 * **AmbiBIN** - A binaural ambisonic decoder (up to 7th order) with a built-in SOFA loader and head-tracking support via OSC messages.
+Includes: Least-Squares (LS), spatial re-sampling (SPR), time-alignment (TA), and magnitude least-squares (Mag-LS) decoding options.
 * **AmbiDEC** - A frequency-dependent loudspeaker ambisonic decoder (up to 7th order) with user specifiable loudspeaker directions (up to 64), which may be optionally imported via JSON configuration files.
-It includes AllRAD/EPAD/SAD/MMD decoding methods.
+Includes: All-Round (AllRAD), Energy-Preserving (EPAD), Spatial (SAD), and Mode-Matching (MMD) ambisonic decoding options.
 The loudspeaker signals may also be binauralised for headphone playback.
 * **AmbiDRC** - A frequency-dependent dynamic range compressor for ambisonic signals (up to 7th order).
 * **AmbiENC** - An ambisonic encoder/panner (up to 7th order), with support for up to 64 input channels; the directions for which may also be imported via JSON configuration files.
 * **Array2SH** - A microphone array spatial encoder (up to 7th order), with presets for several commercially available A-format and higher-order microphone arrays.
 The plug-in can also present objective evaluation metrics for the currently selected configuration.